On triangleleft^*-maximality: Introduction

 The paper is organised as follows.
-In the first section we investigate the theory $T^\ast_{\rm feq}$ considered in S. Shelah's \cite{Sh 457}.
+In the first section we investigate the theory $T^\ast_{\rm feq}$.
 This is simply the model completion of the theory of infinitely many parametrised equivalence relations.
-We show that under a partial $GCH$ assumption, this theory is not maximal with respect to $\initial^\ast_\lambda$, as it is strictly below the theory of a dense linear order.
-The order $\initial^\ast_\lambda$ is defined in the first section, and a reference to it was made in the previous paragraph.
-It was shown in S. Shelah's \cite{Sh 500} that the theory of an infinite dense linear order is $\initial^\ast_\lambda$-maximal for any $\lambda\ge\aleph_0$.
-The theory $T^\ast_{\rm feq}$ is a typical example of a theory with the tree order property (i.e. not simple), but without the strict order property, and it satisfies NSOP${}_3$.
-In the second section of the paper, we extend Shelah's NSOP${}_n$ hierarchy by introducing two further properties, which we call SOP${}_1$ and SOP${}_2$, and we show that their names are justified by their position in the hierarchy.
+We show that under a partial GCH assumption, this theory is not maximal with respect to $\initial^\ast_\lambda$, as it is strictly below the theory of a dense linear order.
+In the second section of the paper we extend Shelah's NSOP${}_n$ hierarchy by introducing two further properties SOP${}_1$ and SOP${}_2$, and we show that their names are justified by their position in the hierarchy.
 Namely SOP${}_3\implies$ SOP${}_2\implies$ SOP${}_1$.
 Furthermore, SOP${}_1$ theories are not simple.
-We also show that $T^\ast_{\rm feq}$ is NSOP${}_1$.
-The last section of the paper contains the main result, which provides a strong connection (unfortunately not a characterisation) of the $\initial^\ast$ order with the (N)SOP${}_n$ hierarchy.
+The last section of the paper contains the main result showing that $\initial^\ast$-maximality in a model of a sufficiently rich fragment of GCH implies SOP${}''_2$, and hence SOP${}_2$ by Shelah-Usvyatsov.

 The following conventions will be used in the paper.

 \begin{Convention} Unless specified otherwise, a ``theory" stands for a first order complete theory.
 An unattributed $T$ stands for a theory.
 We use $\tau(T)$ to denote the vocabulary of a theory $T$, and $\LL(T)$ to denote the set of formulae of $T$.